twallema/pySODM/docs/installation.md

 ### Get the code

 - Create a [`github`](https://github.com/) account if you do not have one already.
-- On the [COVID19-Model Github repository page](https://github.com/UGentBiomath/COVID19-Model) click the `Fork` button.
+- On the [pySODM Github repository page](https://github.com/twallema/pySODM) click the `Fork` button.
 - From your own repository page (your account) of the `COVID19-Model`, use [`git`](https://git-scm.com/) to download the code to your own computer.
 See the [Github documentation](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository) on how to clone/download a repository.

-When all went fine, you should have the code on your computer in a directory called `COVID19-Model`.
+When all went fine, you should have the code on your computer in a directory called `pySODM`.

 ### Install Python (conda) and packages